 The term webhook came from a programmer named Jeff Lindsay.
 In 2007, he described a webhook as a “callback over HTTP”.
-In plain English, when something happens, send or post information to an interested web site or app using a link.
+In plain English, when something happens, send or post information using a link to an interested web site or app.

 Breaking it down

 Let’s cover the basic terminology, so we’re on the same page.

 - Webhooks: A framework that allows two or more websites and web apps to communicate using a standard HTTP request (link aka payload link).